207 West High Street

 The Supreme Court of Missouri has been the state's highest court since 1820, when the first Missouri constitution was adopted.
 The Supreme Court's role is to ensure a stable and predictable system of justice by serving as the final arbiter of disputes involving the state's constitution and laws.
 As such, it hears and decides many of the most important – and often the most controversial – legal issues affecting Missouri citizens, businesses, organizations and even factions of government.

 Missouri voters have approved changes in the state's constitution to give the Supreme Court exclusive jurisdiction – the sole legal power to hear – five types of cases on appeal.
-Pursuant to article V, section 3 of the state's constitution, these cases involve:
+Pursuant to article V, section 3 of the state's constitution

 - The validity of a United States statute or treaty.